Sexual orientation and military service by country: Chile

 The Military of Chile does not discriminate on grounds of sexual orientation.
 Chile bans all anti-gay discrimination since 2012.

 On August 13, 2014, The Defense Ministry ordered the creation of a new committee to monitor inclusion and tackle discrimination in the armed forces, a move hailed as a "historic" step by gay rights campaigners.

 Marcos Robledo, defense undersecretary, announced the formation of a Diversity and Anti-Discrimination Committee with the aim to eradicate arbitrary discrimination in the military.

 The resolution, signed by Defense Minister Jorge Burgos, established the government as responsible for creating a more inclusive armed services.

 Few days later, a sailor in Chile became the first serving member of the Chilean armed forces to announce he is gay.
 Mauricio Ruiz, 24, told a televised news conference his decision had "not been easy", but he wanted to help fight discrimination against homosexuals.
 Mr Ruiz said that what was most important was not a soldier's sexual orientation, but his or her willingness to serve the country.
 His announcement came with the full backing of the Chilean armed.

 Mauricio Ruiz said homosexuals had "no reason to hide".
 "We can do anything, be marines or in any branch (of the military).
 We can do whatever profession, and we deserve as much respect as anyone else," he told reporters in the Chilean capital, Santiago.
 "In life there's nothing better than to be yourself, to be authentic, to look at people in the eye and for those people to know who you are."

 Rolando Jimenez, president of Chile's Movement for Integration and Homosexual Liberation, expressed his gratitude to the Chilean Navy. "(The Navy is) telling the country and the members of the institution particularly that it is possible for gays and lesbians to be part of the armed forces and that they aren't going to suffer discrimination because of their sexual orientation within these institutions," Mr Jimenez said.

 Colombia

 In 1999 the Colombian Constitutional Court ruled that the prohibition of homosexuals from serving in the armed forces is unconstitutional and members of the LGBT community may serve openly.

 Croatia

 LGBT persons are not banned from participation in military service.
-Ministry of Defence has no internal rules regard LGBT persons, but it follows regulation at the state level which explicitly prohibits discrimination on the basis of sexual orientation.
+Ministry of Defence has no internal rules regarding LGBT persons, but it follows regulation at the state level which explicitly prohibits discrimination on the basis of sexual orientation.
 Some media reports have suggested that most gay men serving in the military generally decide to keep their sexual orientation private, but there have also been reports suggesting that the Croatian Armed Forces take discrimination very seriously and will not tolerate homophobia among its personnel.